Contrasting Alta Equipment Group (NYSE:ALTG) & Global Industrial (NYSE:GIC)

-Alta Equipment Group (NYSE:ALTG) and Global Industrial (NYSE:GIC) are both small-cap industrial products companies, but which is the superior stock?
-We will compare the two businesses based on the strength of their institutional ownership, analyst recommendations, profitability, risk, earnings, dividends and valuation.
+Alta Equipment Group (NYSE:ALTG) and Global Industrial (NYSE:GIC) are both small-cap industrial products companies, but which is the superior investment?
+We will compare the two companies based on the strength of their valuation, earnings, institutional ownership, analyst recommendations, profitability, dividends and risk.

 Valuation and Earnings

-This table compares Alta Equipment Group and Global Industrial’s revenue, earnings per share (EPS) and valuation.
+This table compares Alta Equipment Group and Global Industrial’s gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue